9 May 2019

 |Exports (US$ mn)||4,936||12.3||5,752||17.9|

 1 In real terms

 2 For all state-owned enterprises and other forms with annual sales over RMB20 million

-Inner Mongolia has a total area of 1.18 million sq kilometres, accounting for 12.3% of the national total and is the third largest province or autonomous region of China.
-The total population stood at 25.11 million in 2015.
+Inner Mongolia has a total area of 1.18 million sq km, accounting for 12.3% of the national total and is the third largest province or autonomous region of China.
+The total population stood at 25.3 million in 2017.
 The capital city is Hohhot city.

 Inner Mongolia is also rich in mineral deposits, such as rare earth and coal.
 It is the region which discovered the largest number of new minerals.
 Among the more than 50 recognised new minerals in the world, Inner Mongolia has ten of them.
 The region is one of the leading production bases of coal in China.
 It has the second largest reserves of coal after Shanxi.
 The region aims to become a major national base for energy, metallurgy industry and green agricultural production.